-- Maintain an ethos where the children feel secure and listened to - Foster positive relationships between staff and pupils through strong and supportive pastoral care and effective teaching methods - Ensure all staff are made aware of their safeguarding responsibilities and are adequately trained in safeguarding procedure - The Designated Safeguarding Lead (DSL) is the Head Mrs L Parlane, who takes regular training which is inter agency and in line with BSCB procedures - Michelle Latham (Deputy DSL) will act in Mrs L Parlane's absence
+- Maintain an ethos where the children feel secure and listened to - Foster positive relationships between staff and pupils through strong and supportive pastoral care and effective teaching methods - Ensure all staff are made aware of their safeguarding responsibilities and are adequately trained in safeguarding procedure - The Designated Safeguarding Lead (DSL) including EYFS is the Head Mrs L Parlane, who takes regular training which is inter agency and in line with BSCB procedures - Michelle Latham (Deputy DSL) will act in Mrs L Parlane's absence

-- Contact details: lesley.parlane@clevelandsprepschool.co.uk - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at Clevelands School - Staff are trained to develop their understanding of the signs and indicators of abuse - Staff know how to respond to a pupil who discloses abuse - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures - Procedures are regularly reviewed and updated - All new members of staff and volunteers will be given a copy of the child protection procedures.
+- Contact details: lesley.parlane@clevelandsprepschool.co.uk - Mr Ali Khan is a Director of Alpha Schools and is the Director with overall responsibility for Safeguarding at Clevelands School. - Contact details: ali.khan@alphaschools.co.uk, 01494 535857 - Where an allegation is against the head, the head must not be informed of the allegation prior to contact with the chair and LADO. - Staff are trained to develop their understanding of the signs and indicators of abuse - Staff know how to respond to a pupil who discloses abuse - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures - Procedures are regularly reviewed and updated - All new members of staff and volunteers will be given a copy of the child protection procedures.
 They will be made aware of the identity and the role of the Designated Safeguarding Lead - All staff and volunteers must read and follow the Staff Code of Conduct - Staff will complete a form to confirm that they are not 'Disqualified by association'